 Guests are not permitted to enter restricted areas, including ride and backstage areas.
 Personal items that are lost in ride areas should be reported to the ride operator and Lost and Found.
 Six Flags will make every effort to retrieve lost articles after normal operating hours.
 Guests entering restricted areas may be ejected from the park without refund.

 Safety is our number-one priority.
 Guests with certain body proportions, or of certain heights and/or weights, may not be able to enjoy certain rides if the safety restraints will not operate as designed.
 Specific ride information is available at the ride and at the Ride Information Center.
-For your convenience, a one-time height check is available at the Ride Information Center next to My Six Flags Photo and the fountain so our smaller guests don’t have to be re-measured at each attraction.
+For your convenience, a one-time height check is available at the Ride Information Center, located on the left side, outside the main entrance so our smaller guests don’t have to be re-measured at each attraction.

 There is an inherent risk in participating in any amusement ride.
 We expect riders to exercise good judgment and act in a responsible manner.
 Guests must also obey all oral and written warnings and properly use all ride safety equipment provided.
 Guests who do not comply with ride rules may be ejected from the park without refund.
 Please refer to specific guidelines posted at the entrance of every ride.